-Our 5-year-old was learning to ride his bike and his sister (who is 4 years older) said, “That’s so easy.
+Our 5-year-old was learning to ride his bike and his older sister said, “That’s so easy.
 Look how well I can ride!”

 Or our 13-year-old said she’s going to take advanced math next year and her older brother snidely quipped, “I already took AP math last year.”

 Why do they need to put each other down?
 As a parent you are proud of both of them individually.
 Feeling joy for one child doesn’t mean you have less joy for the other.
 But the kids don’t necessarily see it that way.